-If your wheelchair is supplied with a cushion this may be held in position by Velcro strips underneath the cushion, which attaches to corresponding Velcro strips on the topside of the seat.
-The cushion should be replaced after unfolding the wheelchair and removed before folding the wheelchair.
+If your wheelchair is supplied with a cushion this may be held in position by Velcro strips underneath the cushion, which attaches to coon the topside of the seat.
+The cushion should be replaced after unforcemoved before folding the wheelchair.

-• Ensure the cushion is located in the centre of the seat.
+Ensure the cushion is located in the centre of the seat.